-Our work sits within a broader European Union (EU) and United Kingdom (UK) setting and we work closely with other regulators.
-These include the energy and water regulators for Great Britain (Ofgem, Ofwat and the Water Industry Commission for Scotland) and the EU's energy regulatory body (the Agency for the Co-operation of Energy Regulators).
+Our work sits within a broader setting and we work closely with other regulators.
+These include the energy and water regulators for Great Britain (Ofgem, Ofwat and the Water Industry Commission for Scotland).

 We also work with the CMA and with other regulators across the UK through the United Kingdom Competition Network (UKCN).
 This provides a co-ordinated approach to identifying and responding to competition issues and promoting best practice.